aspose-tasks/Aspose.Tasks-Documentation/java/getting-started/product-overview/_index.md

 **Welcome to Aspose.Tasks for Java!**

 Aspose.Tasks for Java is a class library that enables Java application developers to embed the functionality of processing Microsoft Project ® documents (MPP/MPT/XLS) without even using Microsoft Project®.
-The API, hence, eliminates the requirement of Microsoft Office Automation in such application.
+The API, hence, eliminates the requirement of Microsoft Office Automation in such applications.
 Ported from its equivalent .NET product, Aspose.Tasks for Java is a mature product that offers stability and flexibility.
 The component provides an easy to use API for manipulating project files, saving time and money compared to developing similar features from scratch.

 {{% /alert %}}
 ## **Benefits**